hrsthrt74/hrsthrt74/README.md

 ### Hi there 👋
 I'm hrsthrt74, or you can call me 74 for short.

 Currently learning Java.
-(Just begining👀)
+(Just beginning👀)

 I'm not very good in English, so I'm sorry if my words confuse you. :(